privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     // Seller specific signals that include information about the context
     // (e.g. Category blocks Publisher has chosen and so on).
 This can
     // not be fetched real-time from Key-Value Server.
-    // This is passed to ScoreAd() in AuctionConfig JSON object, the key in JSON
+    // This is passed to ScoreAd() in AuctionConfig object, the key in JSON
     // being "sellerSignals".
-    // Note: This is passed by client in AuctionConfig in SelectWinningAdRequest
+Note: This is passed by client in AuctionConfig in
-    // to SellerFrontEnd service.
-This data is copied from AuctionConfig.
+    // SelectAdRequest to SellerFrontEnd service.
+This data is copied
-    // The serialized string can be deserialized to a JSON object. string seller_signals = 2;
+    // from AuctionConfig.
+The serialized string can be deserialized to a JSON
+    // object.
+    string seller_signals = 2;

     // Information about auction (ad format, size).
 This information
     // is available both to the seller and all buyers participating in
     // auction.
-    // This is passed to ScoreAd() in AuctionConfig JSON object, the key in JSON
+    // This is passed to ScoreAd() in AuctionConfig object, the key in JSON
     // being "auctionSignals".
-    // Note: This is passed by client in AuctionConfig in SelectWinningAdRequest
+Note: This is passed by client in AuctionConfig
-    // to SellerFrontEnd service.
-This data is copied from AuctionConfig.
+    // in SelectAdRequest to SellerFrontEnd service.
+This data is copied
-    // The serialized string can be deserialized to a JSON object. string auction_signals = 3;
+    // from AuctionConfig.
+The serialized string can be deserialized to a JSON
+    // object.
+    string auction_signals = 3;

     /*.......................
 Real time signals .........................*/